htcondor/htcondor/docs/admin-manual/singularity-support.rst

 unprivileged versions of singularity with certain image types may not be able to do so.
 If this is the case, the current directory on the inside of the container can be set via a knob.
-This will still map to the scratch directoy outside the container.
+This will still map to the scratch directory outside the container.

 .. code-block:: condor-config